3 big challenges planning return to office—and how to solve them

 Challenge 1: What should your workplace look like in six months?

-As much as you’ll want to work toward your 5- or 10-year vision, it’s a moving target.
+As much as you’ll want to work toward your five- or 10-year vision, it’s a moving target.
 By starting with a six-month plan, you’ll create a foundation, build on it, and iterate as needed.

 What does a strong six-month plan look like?
 There’s no one right answer to this question.
 But two things have crystallized in the face of the crisis: there’s no returning to the “old normal,” and re-entry, the workplace, and the employee experience must all be deliberately designed and executed.
 Decisions must be made in concert with internal teams, such as HR, IT, real estate, finance, etc. There are more internal and even external stakeholders than ever before, and the successful return to office will be measured by worker productivity and satisfaction—not just how many bodies are at desks.